Quality, Local Suspension repairs

 The suspension system should receive a comprehensive inspection about every 15,000 miles or anytime you see irregular wear on your tread.
 However, if your vehicle has been in an accident, you would need to have your car checked for damage right away.

-When do do you need to replace your suspension?
+When do do you have to replace your suspension?

-Just kike any part of your vehicle, parts of your suspension system will need to be replaced.
-This is especially true with your shocks and struts.
-It may be necessary to replace your shocks or struts between 50,000 and 100,000 miles.
-This number will vary depending on the type of roads you drive on.
-If you often drive on rough or bumpy roads, you may need to replace your shocks or struts sooner than later.
+As with any other part of your vehicle, components of your suspension will need to be replaced from time to time.
+This is especially true when it comes to your shocks and struts.
+It may be necessary to replace your shocks or struts between 50,000 and 100,000 miles, but this number can vary depending on the kind of roads you usually drive on.
+If you typically drive on rough, uneven roads, you may need to replace your shocks or struts sooner.

-The best way to keep your suspension in good condition is to have regular maintenance done.
-Maintaining your car’s suspension is important for your safety and the safety of others.
-Every time you go in for routine maintenance, have a technician inspect all suspension parts for signs of swelling, cracking, or oil leaks
+The best way to keep your suspension in good working order is to have it routinely maintained.
+Routine suspension maintenance is not only critical to the safety of your vehicle, it’s also important for the safety of other drivers.
+During each routine maintenance visit, have a technician inspect all suspension parts for signs of swelling, cracking or oil leaks.